brave/brave-talk/README.md

 which creates a `./html` directory containing compiled assets.

+# Branching Strategy

+Make your changes to the `development` branch.
+This auto-deploys to https://talk.brave.software.

+Then merge to `staging`.
+This auto-deploys to https://talk.bravesoftware.com.

+Then PR from `staging` to `main`.
+This auto-deploys to https://talk.brave.com.

 # Prettier

 This codebase uses [prettier](https://prettier.io/) to keep the code formatted nicely and avoid needless changes in diff.
 It's recommended